top of page

 Waterhouse-Friderichsen Syndrome (meningococcal disease)

-Location: begin on trunk or legs
+Location: begins on trunk or legs

 bottom of page